Skip to content

 Before diving into strategy, let's understand what's available.
 HubSpot offers multiple integration pathways, each suited for different use cases and technical capabilities.

-HubSpot's App Marketplace features 1,500+ pre-built integrations across categories including:
+HubSpot's App Marketplace features 1,500+ pre-built integrations across these categories:

-A native integration is a pre-built connection available in HubSpot's App Marketplace that requires minimal technical configuration.
+Definition: Native Integration — A pre-built connection available in HubSpot's App Marketplace that requires minimal technical configuration.
 These integrations are maintained by HubSpot or certified partners and typically offer bi-directional data sync with predefined field mappings.

 For mid-market companies requiring advanced integration capabilities, Operations Hub provides: